tjiagoM/safe-biomaker-challenge/README.md

 # SAFE - Safe Air For Everybody

 This is the code repository for the SAFE project.
-This project wa funded by the [OpenPlant Biomaker Challenge 2019](https://www.biomaker.org/).
+This project was funded by the [OpenPlant Biomaker Challenge 2019](https://www.biomaker.org/).

 More information in our [hackster webpage](https://www.hackster.io/safe-team/safe-safe-air-for-everyone-5054a2).